openedx/edx-platform/docs/concepts/testing/testing.rst

 `paver` is a scripting tool.
 To get information about various options, you can run the this command::

     paver -h

-Note -
-Unless otherwise mentioned, all the following commands should be run from inside lms docker container.

 Running Python Unit tests
 -------------------------